 Similarly, after each different sinus lift, the space is filled with bone grafting material to create a solid foundation for your future dental implant.
 A small membrane will then be added to the top of the bone grafting material to ensure a tight seal, and the surgeon will then suture the area closed.
 The treatment site will need to heal for at least 4-6 months before placing your implant to ensure proper bone growth.

-Although any procedure has complications, a sinus lift procedure has relatively low treatment risks.
+Although any procedure can have complications, a sinus lift procedure has relatively low treatment risks.
 The most significant difficulty associated with sinus lifts can be a tear in the sinus membrane during elevation, increasing the chance for a sinus infection and decreasing the risk for successful implant surgery.
 This procedure is technique sensitive, so ensuring you choose the right surgeon is imperative to the success of the surgery.
 The recovery process after this surgery is essential to ensure success as well.

 Sinus Lift Recovery